peterhoward42/qt-layout-gen/docs/user_manual.md

 > for symbols used on buttons, you have to use setStyleSheet() manually.

-Some Unicode symbols have *code-points* above 0xFFFF, and you can encode these again, just like in python source code.
+Some Unicode symbols have *code-points* above 0xFFFF, and you can encode these again, just like in Python source code.
 Note the upper case U and 8 instead of 4 ascii characters following.
 This example is a hamburger symbol.
 (Not the 3-bar hamburger menu - but a **real** hamburger!)